This post is in partnership with Cost Plus World Market. All opinions are mine alone.

 Whip heavy whipping cream and Dr. Oetker Whip it in a stand mixer or using a hand blender.
 Continue till soft peaks are achieved.

 Divide the cream in equal parts.
 Refrigerate two bowls till ready to use.
-In the third bowl add 1 tbsp Vanilla Syrup.
+In the third bowl add 1 tablespoon Vanilla Syrup.
 Mix well and divide the cream in the bowls.
 I like to use an ice-cream scoop to divide it equally.
 Place the bowls in the refrigerator for an hour.